 Credits are accepted for transfer from regionally accredited institutions.
 Only courses in which a grade of C or higher has been achieved are eligible for transfer.
 Transfer credits will be counted towards the degree credit total, but will not be included in the Georgian Court grade point average.
 Previous credits from non-regionally accredited institutions will be considered for acceptance on a case-by-case basis.
-Courses are evaluated for transfer based on the following criteria: accreditation status of the institution, and the course description, syllabus, outline (including topics covered and time spent on each), student learning goals and objectives, assessment methods, instructional materials used (textbook, etc.), instructor credentials, level (e.g., 100level, 200-level, etc.), mode of delivery, and credits.
+Students with military experience and training should have an official copy of their Joint Services (military) transcript, showing ACE credit recommendations, sent to GCU.
+Courses from all sources are evaluated for transfer based on the following criteria: accreditation status of the institution, and the course description, syllabus, outline (including topics covered and time spent on each), student learning goals and objectives, assessment methods, instructional materials used (textbook, etc.), instructor credentials, level (e.g., 100-level, 200-level, etc.), mode of delivery, and credits.
 Students must obtain written permission from the major advisor of their discipline and the registrar to enroll in credit courses in another institution.
 Credit will be given only if credit has not already been awarded or earned for the related course content.
 Official transcripts must be sent to the Office of the Registrar within four weeks of completion of the course(s).
-Transfer Credit forms are available on the Office of the Registrar's Web page at georgian.edu.
+Transfer Credit forms are available on the Office of the Registrar's web page at georgian.edu.

-Students may transfer a maximum of 90 credits of which no more than 75 credits may transfer from a regionally accredited two-year institution.
-Credits accepted in transfer become part of the student's permanent record.
+Students may transfer a maximum of 90 credits of which no more than 75 credits may transfer from a regionally accredited two-year institution and no more than 48 credits may be counted as general electives based on students' major at the time of enrollment.
+Credits accepted in transfer become part of students' permanent record.
 As such, they cannot be replaced by new transfer courses.
 To fulfill general education requirements, once students are enrolled at GCU, they are permitted to take only courses that are directly equivalent to courses in the GCU general education curriculum.
 Exceptions may be made for foreign language (e.g., students may transfer credits in a language not offered by Georgian Court University).